lil-qorgi/379-rnaseq/README.md

 ## 11A - Objective(s) of this step of the analysis.
 The goal of this step is to use multiple plot types to visualize the gene expressions of the DE genes identified in step 9 by cuffdiff and summarized in step 10 in DE_genes_summary_table.csv.

 We will create 5 plots using the R package cummeRbund and focus on two of them to analyze.
+The cummeRbund manual is [linked here](http://compbio.mit.edu/cummeRbund/manual_2_0.html).

 ## 11B - Files involved.
 ### —Data visualization—